Probing $CP$ violation and mass ordering in neutrino oscillations in matter through quantum speed limits: Quantum Speed Limit time for entanglement in three-flavor neutrino oscillations in matter

 and

 respectively.
-In a manner akin to the two-flavor neutrino oscillation in matter (as demonstrated in eqns.\,(\ref{42} and (\ref{43})), the two bipartite entanglement measures $S_{EE}(\rho_{\mu e}(t))$ and $C_{E}(\rho_{\mu e}(t))$ given in eqns.\,(\ref{50}) and (\ref{51}) for the three-flavor neutrino oscillation in a constant matter background can likewise be elucidated in terms of neutrino transition probabilities.
+In a manner akin to the two-flavor neutrino oscillation in matter [as demonstrated in Eqs.\,(\ref{42}) and (\ref{43})], the two bipartite entanglement measures $S_{EE}(\rho_{\mu e}(t))$ and $C_{E}(\rho_{\mu e}(t))$ given in Eqs.\,(\ref{50}) and (\ref{51}) for the three-flavor neutrino oscillation in a constant matter background can likewise be elucidated in terms of neutrino transition probabilities.